im-mou/alias-classname/README.md

 ## Problem

-When working on projects with complex CSS class naming conventions, managing CSS classes can become cumbersome.
+When working on projects with complex CSS class naming conventions, managing them can become really cumbersome.
 Especially when you need to apply multiple classes to elements, the resulting code can quickly become hard to read and maintain.

 ## Solution

-The `aliasClassName` simplifies CSS classes management by allowing you to define aliases for longer class names or combinations.
-These aliases can then be easily used to generate the final class names string.
+The `aliasClassName` simplifies CSS classes management by allowing you to define aliases for longer class names.
+These aliases can then be easily used to generate the final joined class names string.
 This is particularly useful when you want to:

 - Maintain cleaner and more readable code by abstracting complex class names behind meaningful aliases.
 - Apply consistent and uniform class names throughout your project without repeating lengthy strings.